razic/twitter-poller/README.md

 # twitter-poller

-`twitter-poller` polls a list of urls, reporting an aggregate of success count by application/version
+`twitter-poller` polls a list of urls, reporting an aggregate of success count by application/version.

 ## Installation

 `twitter-poller` supports the following platforms:

-* Darwin (64 bit)
+* Darwin (amd64)
-* Linux (64 bit)
+* Linux (amd64)

-There are pre-built executables located in the `bin/` folder at the root of this repository.
+There are pre-built executables ready for usage located in the `bin/` folder at the root of this repository.

 ## Usage